 In just the last 10 years we have:

-- Opened Pagus Center for Achievement in Ho offering a lending library, computer resources, and tutoring services.
+- Opened Pagus Center for Achievement in Ho offering a lending library, computer resources to aid in online learning, and tutoring services.

 - Implemented a sponsorship program that has sent over 120 students to school.

 - Implemented a work/study scholarship program for those moving on to secondary and tertiary education.

 - Created safe housing and care for vulnerable children to live while attending school.

 - Built and opened the Pagus Learning Center in Kpando open to all students at Bishop Forson School.